-Tutorial: Get started with Azure Functions triggers and bindings in Azure Cache for Redis
+Tutorial: Get started with Azure Functions triggers and bindings in Azure Redis

-This tutorial shows how to implement basic triggers with Azure Cache for Redis and Azure Functions.
+This tutorial shows how to implement basic triggers with Azure Functions and either Azure Managed Redis (preview) or Azure Cache for Redis.
 It guides you through using Visual Studio Code (VS Code) to write and deploy an Azure function in C#.

 In this tutorial, you learn how to: